 VA Disability: Secondary Conditions

-Veterans who are in need of VA disability benefits should be aware that the presence of secondary conditions can lead to a higher VA disability rating.
-Sometimes secondary conditions can increase the chances of getting full disability pay.
+Veterans who are in need of VA disability benefits should be aware that the presence of secondary conditions that emerge from a primary service connected disability can lead to a higher VA disability rating.
+Sometimes secondary conditions can increase the chances of getting full VA disability compensation.

 Medical conditions that veterans experience, due to service related injury or illness, can be treated as primary conditions.
 In some cases however, another medical condition, physical or psychological, can arise as a result of the primary disability.
 This is known as a secondary condition.
 A secondary condition, according to the VA, is any physical or psychological problem that is worsened by a service connected condition.

 Secondary conditions can be very significant in determining your inability to work if you are considering applying for VA disability benefits or seeking an increased disability rating.
-Secondary conditions are not uncommon among veterans who have acquired a primary service connected condition.
+Secondary conditions related to an initial service connected disability are not uncommon among veterans who have acquired a primary service connected condition.

 PTSD, Depression and Anxiety As a Service Connected Disability

-Post traumatic stress disorder (PTSD) and other mental health issues are among the most common service connected conditions that result from military service.
+Post traumatic stress disorder (PTSD) and other mental health issues such as depression and anxiety are among the most common service connected conditions that result from military service.
 These conditions can arise from the rigors and stress that can occur in military service.
 These conditions can cause obvious emotional symptoms such as irritability, nervousness, persistent sadness, and withdrawal from family and friends.
-But these conditions can also result in a sedentary lifestyle and a reduction in physical activity which can lead to asthma, diabetes, heart disease, and hypertension (high blood pressure), and in such a case, be secondary conditions to service connected PTSD.
+But these conditions can also result in a sedentary lifestyle and a reduction in physical activity which can lead to asthma, diabetes, heart disease, and hypertension (high blood pressure), as secondary conditions to service connected PTSD.

 Service Connected Primary and Secondary Conditions

 Not only is post traumatic stress disorder a common primary service connected disability, it is also a common secondary condition to many service connected disabilities.
 Some service connected conditions that can be rated by the VA as a primary condition can also be secondary to another condition.
-In fact, many of the below service connected disabilities are also common secondary conditions.
+In fact, many secondary conditions of the below service connected disabilities are also common secondary conditions:

 Diabetes

-Diabetes can be a primary condition that could lead to blindness or kidney failure.
+Service connected diabetes can be a primary condition that could lead to blindness or kidney failure.
 But diabetes can also emerge as a result of depression, heart disease, or a stroke.
 In some cases a treatment or medication for a primary condition like cancer or heart disease can lead to diabetes.
+It is not uncommon that medications can aggravate secondary conditions.

 Asthma

-Asthma is also a condition that can be service-connected or develop as a result of a service-related condition.
+Asthma is also a condition that can be service connected or develop as a result of a service connected condition.
 Sleep apnea is a condition that can arise from asthma, but asthma could also be a secondary condition resulting from diabetes, or gastroesophageal reflux disease (GERD), or depression.

 Gastroesophageal Reflux Disease (GERD)

-A common condition in which stomach acid irritates, and can eventually damage, the esophagus.
-In turn, GERD can arise from asthma, PTSD, or irritable bowel syndrome (IBS).
+A common condition in which stomach acid irritates, and can eventually damage, the esophagus and ins some cases, leading to secondary conditions.
+In turn, GERD can arise as a secondary condition from asthma, PTSD, or irritable bowel syndrome (IBS).

 Migraines